TEALSK12/apcsa-public/curriculum/Unit4/Unit4-Map.md

 | [Lesson 4.10][]  | _Review_
 |:----------------|:--------
 | **Objectives**  | Students will identify weaknesses in their Unit 4 knowledge.
-| **Assessments** | Students will create a personalized list of review topics to guide tonight’s study session.
+| **Assessments** | Students will create a personalized list of review topics to guide tonight's study session.
 | **In Class**    | Review questions [WS 4.10][] Practice test
 | **Reading**     |
 | **Homework**    | Study